 - The ticket price to climb onto the top of Burj Khalifa is between AED 150-500

-- Dubai Fountain show is from 6 PM- 11 PM at an interval of 30 minutes
+- The Dubai Fountain show is from 6 PM- 11 PM at an interval of 30 minutes

-Dubai Mall stands right next to the tallest building and is well known for being the ultimate destination for shopping.
+Dubai Mall stands next to the tallest building and is well known as the ultimate shopping destination.
 Being at one of the largest shopping malls in the world, you may spend a great deal of time searching for the shops and roaming around.
-You have to be tricky to locate the shops you want, and with too many brands under one roof, you will never run out of choice.
+You have to be tricky to locate the shops you want, and you will never run out of choice with too many brands under one roof.

-One can easily spend a whole day there checking hundreds of shop, the aquarium, Ice Rink, and a lot more.
+One can easily spend a whole day there checking hundreds of shops, the aquarium, the Ice Rink, and much more.
 As you are on a restricted schedule, be aware of the time.

 Burj Al Arab

 Those who don’t wish to pay a lot can see Burj Al Arab from a distance as the prices are too high.
-But, if you want a swankiest brunch on your holiday, head to this seven-star restaurant.
+But if you want the swankiest brunch on your holiday, head to this seven-star restaurant.
 The hotel in sail shape and surrounded by aquamarine water is undeniably a splendid sight.
-The restaurants inside Burj Al Arab have interesting themes, and they will please you with hospitality and luxury.
+The restaurants inside Burj Al Arab have exciting themes, and they will please you with hospitality and luxury.

 Why not start the second day traditionally?
-If you have heard that Dubai is all about the skyscrapers, glossiness, and luxury, it is high time that you pay a visit to old Dubai.
-Even when the city witnesses sea changes in the blink of an eye, there are certain things that it cherishes for the nostalgic vibe.
+If you have heard that Dubai is all about skyscrapers, glossiness, and luxury, it is high time you pay a visit to old Dubai.
+Even when the city witnessed sea changes in the blink of an eye, it cherishes certain things for the nostalgic vibe.

 Visit Old Dubai

 Old Dubai is divided into two parts — Deira and Bur Dubai.
-A beautiful Creek which flows through time, divides Old Dubai.
+A beautiful Creek that flows through time divides Old Dubai.
 Step back in time, walk through the lanes lined with antique buildings, or sail on a Dhow.

-Deira has the souks which are predecessors of the grand shopping malls that rule Dubai now.
-The Gold Souk has an extensive collection of jewelry, and the Spice Souk has varied spices.
-Bur Dubai is renowned for Al Bastakiya, which is the oldest residential area in Dubai.
+Deira has the souks, which are predecessors of the grand shopping malls that rule Dubai now.
+The Gold Souk has an extensive jewelry collection, and the Spice Souk has varied spices.
+Bur Dubai is renowned for Al Bastakiya, the oldest residential area in Dubai.

 Dhow Cruise Creek

 Some passionate travelers are keen on tasting the traditional activities in a city.
-If you are one among them, Creek Dhow cruise is tailor-made for you.
-A wooden Dhow will take you across Creek, the place where the history of Dubai is rooted.
-You will see the historic buildings like Heritage Village, Dubai Chamber of Commerce, and National Bank of Dubai.
+Dhow Cruise Marina is tailor-made for you if you are one among them.
+A wooden Dhow will take you across Creek, where the history of Dubai is rooted.
+You will see historic buildings like Heritage Village, the Dubai Chamber of Commerce, and the National Bank of Dubai.

 The Dhow will have two decks-open air and air-conditioned.
-You can choose the one you want and have a nice time.
-There will be entertainment programs like Tanoura dance or magic show.
+You can choose the one you want and have an excellent time.
+There will be entertainment programs like a Tanoura dance or a magic show.
 The cruise ends with a dinner buffet serving intercontinental dishes.

-A huge artificial archipelago made in the shape of a date palm is another wonder in Dubai.
+Another wonder in Dubai is a substantial artificial archipelago made in a date palm.
 It is the largest man-made island in the world.
-The island has luxurious resorts, residence areas, restaurants and entertainment destinations.
+The island has luxurious resorts, residence areas, restaurants, and entertainment destinations.
 The main structure which comes to mind when thinking about Palm Jumeirah is Atlantis, the Palm.